djrrb/Bungee/documentation/Bungee-design-guide.md

 * Apple Pages
 * Adobe InDesign

 ### On the web with vertical text

 The proper way to implement vertical text is via the CSS **writing-mode** and **text-orientation** selector, as well as implementing.
-This will work in recent versions of IE, Firefox, and Chrome.
+This will work in recent versions of IE, Firefox, and Chrome, but not in older browsers or Safari.

 	<style type="text/css">
 		.vertical {